WeiWu0210/finding_donors/README.md

 # finding_donors
-Construct a model that accurately predicts whether an individual is a potential charity donor
+A data science project that constructs a model that accurately predicts whether an individual is a potential charity donor

 # Project Overview